-From January 1 to January 3 this year, Muncie saw the flu claim three lives.
+From January 1 to January 3 of 2019, Muncie saw the flu claim three lives.
 This flu season has been anything but mild, which is why visitor restrictions for children’s hospitals were implemented.
 Delaware County Health Department Administrator Jammie Bane predicted that at the current pace of flu diagnosis, the number of cases is likely to quadruple compared to the number of cases in 2018.

 Misdiagnosing the flu can have serious health complications.
 But can it amount to medical malpractice?